kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

     mach->>apiserver: Mark Machine as UpToDate end
 ```
+Please note that:
+- When maxSurge is 1 and `CanUpdateMachine` hook specifies that the required in-place change does not affect availability the in-place update will start immediately, without creating an additional machine/using maxSurge.
+  - **Warning!** the system is going to perform in-place update on the first Machine without the safety net provided by the additional machine.
+  - If something goes wrong unexpectedly, and the operation leads to actual unavailability, workloads could be impacted.
+  - **Use this feature with caution!**

 Please refer to [implementation note](./20240807-in-place-updates-implementation-notes.md) for more details about how KCP handles in-place updates.